 Policy Action Item Number & Brief Description Status C-2B Air Quality/ 1.
 Provide bikeways, pedestrian paths, and transit turn-outs/stops as requirements of development Ongoing action Vehicle Miles applications.
 Traveled 2.
 Encourage the development of transit facilities.
 Ongoing action 3.
-Strive to recruit new industry as part of on-going efforts to create a balanced community where the majority of residents can live, work, shop and play, thereby reducing the commute lengths for some City residents.
-Ongoing action 4.
-Encourage infill development.
-Ongoing action C-2C Continue to prohibit agricultural burning.
+Strive to recruit new industry as part of on-going efforts to create a balanced community where Ongoing action the majority of residents can live, work, shop and play, thereby reducing the commute lengths for some City residents.
+4. Encourage infill development.
+Ongoing action C-2C 1.
+Continue to prohibit agricultural burning.
 Ongoing action Air Quality/ Emissions 2.
 Encourage private sector efforts to provide composting and creation of mulch in locations that avoid incompatibility of land uses.
 As needed/ongoing action Reduction 3.
 Require builders to use appropriate techniques to minimize pollution from construction activities.
 Ongoing action C-3A 1.
 Implement the Oak Tree Preservation Ordinance.
 Ongoing action Oak Trees 2.
 Plant oaks in parks and on other City-owned properties.
 3. Encourage and/or require new development to include the planting of new oaks.
-Ongoing action C-3B Sensitive Habitat 1.
-With CEQA review of new development, prepare biological studies, explore alternatives to habitat removal, and seek input from other public agencies with expertise in biological resources.
-Ongoing action 2.
-With CEQA review of new development, require mitigation of potential impacts to the San Joaquin Kit Fox and its habitat be provided.
+Ongoing action C-3B 1.
+With CEQA review of new development, prepare biological studies, explore alternatives to Ongoing action Sensitive Habitat habitat removal, and seek input from other public agencies with expertise in biological resources.
+2. With CEQA review of new development, require mitigation of potential impacts to the San Joaquin Kit Fox and its habitat be provided.
 Ongoing action 3.
 Encourage use of native plants.
-Ongoing action C-4A Mineral Resources 1.
-Continue to permit surface mining of sand and gravel as a conditional use within the Salinas River and Huerhuero Creek.
-Ongoing action 2.
-Ensure that measures are adopted to protect the capability for future extraction of sand and gravel.
-As needed/ongoing action C-5A Visual Resources 1.
+Ongoing action C-4A 1.
+Continue to permit surface mining of sand and gravel as a conditional use within the Salinas Ongoing action Mineral Resources River and Huerhuero Creek.
+2. Ensure that measures are adopted to protect the capability for future extraction of sand and As needed/ongoing action C-5A gravel.
+1. Investigate and implement, as feasible, a variety of alternative funding sources to enhance To be scheduled C-3A Visual Resources 1.
 Investigate and implement, as feasible, a variety of alternative funding sources to enhance important visual resources.
-To be scheduled 2.
-Establish/implement site design, landscaping, architecture, and sign design standards to define gateways, corridors, major arterials, and natural areas.
-To be scheduled C-6A Continue to implement the Council adopted Downtown Design Guidelines Ongoing action Historic Resources 2.
+10 be scheduled 2.
+Establish/implement site design, landscaping, architecture, and sign design standards to define To be scheduled gateways, corridors, major arterials, and natural areas.
+C-6A 1.
+Continue to implement the Council adopted Downtown Design Guidelines Ongoing action Historic 2.
 Establish a Vine Street Historic and Architectural Preservation Overlay District.
-Prepare and implement design guidelines for future development and renovations.
-To be scheduled C-6B Archaeo- logical Resources 1.
+Prepare and To be scheduled Resources implement design guidelines for future development and renovations.
+C-6B Archaeo- 1.
 For projects subject to CQA, prepare archaeological studies.
-Incorporate mitigation measures identified by such studies into the development.
-As needed/ongoing action
+Incorporate mitigation As needed/ongoing action logical Resources measures identified by such studies into the development.